aryanmalik0602-star/Video-Game-Library/readme.txt

 STEP 2: START THE FRONTEND GUI (Terminal 2)
 After the server shows "Running on http://127.0.0.1:5000", run the client in the second terminal.
     python3 frontend/gui_app.py

 The graphical application window will then open and be populated with data

+curl http://127.0.0.1:5000/media/search/Batman | python3 -m json.tool
+#to search data from the data set on cli